Innocent prisoner's dilemma: In the United States

 In the United States the reality of a person being innocent, called "actual innocence", is not sufficient reason for the justice system to release a prisoner.
 Once a verdict has been made, it is rare for a court to reconsider evidence of innocence that could have been presented at the time of the original trial.
 Decisions by the State Board of Pardons and Paroles regarding its treatment of prisoners who may be actually innocent have been criticized by the international community.

-Herbert Murray, who was convicted of murder in 1979, said, "When the judge asked me did I have anything to say, I couldn't say, because tears were coming down and I couldn’t communicate.
-I couldn't turn around and tell the family that they got the wrong man."
-The judge said he believed the defense's alibi witnesses; however, the judge was required by law to respect the jury's decision.
-After Murray had been locked up for 19 years, his parole officer said "Nineteen years is a long time. [....]
-But you’re no closer to the rehabilitative process than when you first walked into prison.
-The first step in that process is the internalization of guilt.
-You need to do some serious introspection, Mr. Murray, and come to grips with your behavior."
-Murray agreed with the parole officer but maintained his innocence: "I agree!
-But again, I just didn't do it."
+Herbert Murray was convicted of murder in 1979.
 In a news interview, Murray says he went before a parole board four times, maintaining his innocence until the fifth time: "I said what the hell, let me tell these people what they want to hear."
 He admitted to the parole board that he committed the crime and was taking responsibility.
 "I felt like I sold my soul to the devil.
 Because before, I had that strength, because I stood on the truth. [...]
 I became so desperate to get out, I had to say something.
 I had to say something because what I said before didn't work."
 His parole was denied.
 After 29 years in prison, Medwed's Second Look clinic, a group dedicated to the release of innocent prisoners, assisted lawyers in his eighth parole board hearing which was successful, releasing him onto indefinite parole.
 However, overturning the original conviction would be hampered by his admissions of guilt at his parole hearings.